chris4jahn/Cloud-Coffeebreak/_posts/2025-01-01-azure-backup-reliable-recovery-with-multi-user-authorization-mua.md

 This ensures that unauthorized deletion attempts—whether accidental or malicious—are effectively prevented.

+## What's next?
+Securing the Roles using Privileged Identity Management (PIM)

+In one of my next blog posts I will go into using Privileged Identity Management (PIM).
+With PIM you can enable priviledged roles on demand and add an approval workflow on top of that.
+As this would go beyond the scope of this blog post, I will write a separate article about it in the next days.

 ## Conclusion: Secure Your Backup Strategy with MUA

 Azure Backup provides a robust foundation for data recovery, but adding **Multi-User Authorization (MUA)** elevates your backup security to the next level.
 MUA ensures that no single account can compromise your backups, protecting your organization from accidental deletions, insider threats, and ransomware attacks.